Skip to main content

 • Pre-revenue or sub-$1M ARR — the absolute numbers don’t justify the work.

-• Heavy non-IAP revenue mix already.
+• Heavy non-app-store revenue mix already.

 • StoreKit-only setup with no centralized entitlement source or backend Recurr can write into.